|Survey name||Construction Output in Great Britain|

 Chained volume measures

 A chained volume series is an economic series for successive years put in real terms by computing the volume for each year in previous year’s prices and then chain-linking the data together to obtain a time series of volume figures from which the effects of price changes have in theory been removed.
-The chain-linking method used is consistent with the standard national accounts method.
+The chain-linking method used is consistent with the standard national accounts method (PDF, 58KB).

 VAT turnover usage in construction output estimates

-As of November 2018, VAT turnover data have been used for selected industries previously covered by the Monthly Business Survey from Quarter 1 (Jan to Mar) 2016 to Quarter 1 2018.
+As of August 2019, VAT turnover data have been used for selected industries previously covered by the Monthly Business Survey (MBS) from Quarter 1 (Jan to Mar) 2016 to Quarter 3 2018 (Jul to Sep).
 To achieve this hybrid series, the following processing steps are undertaken:

 - a new “VAT-consistent” annual series is created that equates to growth in the construction MBS prior to the year in which VAT data have been taken on (2015); the annual growth rate derived from VAT data are benchmarked and spliced onto the established level of the annual MBS series – the Cholette-Dagum method of benchmarking is employed, according to ONS established best practice